Pharmacy Technician II Program

 Comprehensive Certified Pharmacy Technician Program

-This RI Board of Pharmacy approved course is designed to teach students the fundamentals and particulars of being a Pharmacy Technician II.
-This course is taught in three modules.
-This program must be taken in its entirety.
-Courses are not available separately.
+This program is designed to teach students the fundamentals and particulars of being a Pharmacy Technician II.

 The program is geared toward a variety of students including those interested in becoming pharmacy technicians, pre-pharmacy students or those with a health care background looking to strengthen their current skills.
 This class introduces students to various pharmacy practice settings and covers drug classes, basic physiology, drug interactions and daily pharmacy operations.
 This program trains individuals to effectively assist in pharmaceutical preparations and complete daily required tasks in any pharmacy environment, although on-the-job training is still a part of pharmacy training.
 This class also will prepare you to take the national certification exam.